UBCFormulaElectric/Consolidated-Firmware/src/shared/ADC/README.md

 ## Overview
 The ADC can be activated in a variety of modes: polling, interrupt driven, or DMA.
 Using DMA is the cleanest and most efficient way to transfer ADC readings into memory.
 For our purpose, there should be no reason why we will ever need to use polling mode or interrupt driven mode for ADC.
 This shared library attemps to abstract away the details for starting the ADC module in DMA mode.

 In addition, the VDDA power supply voltage applied to the microcontroller may be subject to variation or not precisely known.
-The embedded internal voltage reference (VREFINT) and its calibration data acquired by theADC during the manufacturing process at VDDA = 3.3 V can be used to evaluate the actual VDDA voltage level.
+The embedded internal voltage reference (VREFINT) and its calibration data acquired by the ADC during the manufacturing process at VDDA = 3.3 V can be used to evaluate the actual VDDA voltage level.
 This library has a helper function `SharedAdc_GetActualVdda()` to calculate the aforementioned actual VDDA voltage level.

 ## How to Use This Library
 The folowing steps assume that there are 2 ADC channels: VREFINT has **Regular Rank 1** and a generic 3.3V analog input has **Regular Rank 2**.